-- 81. Statutory Boards shall apply this Standard for annual periods beginning on or after 1 January 2006.
-For a Statutory Board which had: - (a) revalued its property, plant and equipment before 1st January 1984 (in accordance with the prevailing accounting standard at that time); or - (b) performed any one-off revaluation on its property, plant and equipment between 1st January 1984 and 31st December 1996 (both dates inclusive), there will be no need for the enterprise to revalue its assets in accordance with paragraph 31 of this Standard.
+- 81. Statutory Boards shall apply this Standard for annual periods beginning on or after 1 January 2009.For an enterprise which had: - (a) revalued its property, plant and equipment before 1st January 1984 (in accordance with the prevailing accounting standard at that time); or - (b) performed any one-off revaluation on its property, plant and equipment between 1st January 1984 and 31st December 1996 (both dates inclusive), there will be no need for the enterprise to revalue its assets in accordance with paragraph 31 of this Standard.